Paraxodon/TextRenderer3D/readme.md

 ## Usage

-The specified 3D text will be generated in the editor using the provided models (the default ones if no additional models are available).
+The specified 3D text will be generated in the editor using the provided models (the default ones if no additional models are set).

 ## Folder Structure